Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization

-where $I(i,j)$ is the normalized intensity value at position $(i,j)$, $H$ is the height, and $W$ is the width of the image.
-The normalization of $I$ is performed as:
+where $I(i,j)$ is the normalized intensity at position $(i,j)$, and $H$, $W$ are image dimensions.
+Normalization is performed as:

-where $M(i,j)$ represents the original intensity values derived from either a continuous saliency heatmap or a binary segmentation mask, and $\epsilon$ is a small constant (e.g., $10^{-6}$) added to avoid division by zero.
+where $M(i,j)$ represents the original intensity values from either a continuous saliency heatmap or binary segmentation mask, and $\epsilon = 10^{-6}$ prevents division by zero.
 CoM for ground truth masks uses binary segmentation, while saliency map CoM uses raw heatmaps before binarization.
-The Euclidean distance between the CoM of the saliency map and the ground truth mask is then computed using their respective $(x_c, y_c)$ coordinates and normalized by the image diagonal length to ensure scale invariance.
+The Euclidean distance between CoMs is computed from their $(x_c, y_c)$ coordinates and normalized by the image diagonal length to ensure scale invariance.
 This metric complements IoU by measuring spatial alignment with the object's true location.

 We evaluate explanation faithfulness using insertion and deletion metrics~\cite{petsiuk2018rise}, which quantify the change in model confidence as salient regions are progressively added to or removed from a blurred baseline image.
 We compute the area under the confidence curve (AUC) as a scalar measure of explanation quality.
 For computational efficiency and reproducibility, we implement these metrics using batched GPU processing with a fixed per-image Gaussian-blurred baseline (kernel size = 51, $\sigma$ = 10); for PolypGen, we use a black baseline to avoid blur artifacts that could resemble polyps.
 Insertion and deletion curves are computed over 50 uniformly spaced iterations between 0\% and 100\% of salient pixels, using the heatmap to rank pixel importance.